openETCS/requirements/D2.7-Technical_Appendix/2014-05-13-Munich-Meeting/MeetingMinutes_140513.md

 WP3-leader will be contacted to be asked to  the issue on the agenda of the WP3 meeting.

 The understanding of "generic" is not unique.
-Proposals like having a real generic and data-driven" have been discussed.
-Example ASN.1 or xml could be used define the data-model.
+Proposals like being real generic and "data-driven" have been discussed.
+For example, ASN.1 or xml could be used to define the data-model.
 Currently, Unisig does not deliver such descriptive files. openETCS could support them with this approach.
-API could be abstract regarding the functions they are interfacing to.
+The API could be abstract regarding the functions they are interfacing to.
+Anyway, we need to get a future proof implementation.
-It is recommended to use the expertise from ERSA for the concept.
+It is recommended to use the expertise from ERSA for the new concept.
-Another point of discussion: How can we get a future proof implementation?
 The poposal to support some sort of Stream of structures - not stream of bits in the interface has been supported.
-For the abstraction layer no standard will be provided but an example implementation  (either with ERSA as vendor or with Alstom as a vendor), Both functions are required in openETCS.
+For the abstraction layer no standard will be provided but an example implementation  (either with ERSA as vendor or with Alstom as a vendor), both applications are part of the openETCS ITEA project.

 Principles of openETCS API form shall be agreed on in the project in a technical meeting.

 Conclusion on API Layer after presentation.
- - Abstraction Layer  page 6
+ - Basic was the Uwe's slide set, Abstraction Layer, page 6
  - openETCS API comes out of the modelling work, support from suppliers needed
- - ERSA should be involved to generate the openETCS API
+ - ERSA should be involved to generate the openETCS API (AI Bernd)
  - GE - Alstom API alone cannot be the basis.
 GE supports common API approach.
  - Question: confirmation for the proposal given?
  - GE: Yes, red-line.
 Support depends on availability of resources
  - Alstom: Important is the definition of the structures.
-No statement on Behalf of Alstom.
+No statement on behalf of Alstom.
+Confirmation needed by WP3 leader.
  - WP3 workshop: put it on the agenda.
  - Siemens: agrees to the target to define the API.